B20bob/klipper_picoadxl/README.md

-THis is instructions and cfg file for using a reaspberry pi pico and adxl345 for klipper input shaping.
+This is instructions and cfg file for using a reaspberry pi pico and adxl345 for klipper input shaping.